robertmartin8/udemyML/Python_vs_R.md

 - However, R still doesn't have strong support for convolutional neural networks.

 **Verdict: strong R, unless you need convolutional NNs**

+## Model selection

+- Cross validation is overall a bit nicer in python.
+- The `sklearn` grid search is far more intuitive, and seems to allow tuning of more different parameters, however there is a lot of hard coding required.
+- The `caret` library in R on the other hand is almost mystical.

+**Verdict: slight python **

+## XGBoost

+- The installation in python is nightmarish, but it is just `install.packages('xgboost')` in R!
+- But after it is installed, it is just as easy to run in both R and python.
+Thus it's a matter of which syntax you prefer.

+**Verdict: slight R, but mostly because it is hard to install for python**